pypa/hatch/docs/config/build.md

     - Sources that do not exist will raise an error.

 !!! warning
-    Files included using this option will overwrite any file path that was already included by other file selection options.
+    Attempting to overwrite any file path that was already included by other file selection options will raise an error.

 ### Default file selection